Chalarangelo/30-seconds-of-code/snippets/parseCookie.md

 tags: browser,string,intermediate
 ---

-Parse an HTTP Cookie header string and return an object of all cookie name-value pairs.
+Parses an HTTP Cookie header string, returning an object of all cookie name-value pairs.

 - Use `String.prototype.split(';')` to separate key-value pairs from each other.
 - Use `Array.prototype.map()` and `String.prototype.split('=')` to separate keys from values in each pair.